ethanabrooks/dissertation/policy-iteration.typ

  ]
    )},
   caption: [
-    This table provides example prompts for each domain, showcasing the text format and hints.
-Hints are in italics.
+    Example prompts for each domain, showcasing the text format and hints (hints in italics).
   ],
   placement: top,
 )<tab:prompt-format>